-- Demos – Deliver demo and free trial content or walkthroughs, with customer service support if needed
+- Demos – Deliver demos and free trial content or walkthroughs, with customer service support if needed.

-- PPC – Directly advertise products to prospects high purchase intent keywords
+- PPC – Directly advertise products to prospects through high purchase intent keywords.

-- Blogs and Articles – Share brand comparisons, case studies, and target transactional keywords like “discount” and “coupon”. to bring traffic directly to your own site.
+- Blogs and articles – Share brand comparisons, case studies, and target transactional keywords like “discount” and “coupon” to drive traffic directly to your own site.

 6) Loyalty – The customer has made a purchase and you continue to invest to maintain the relationship.
-Otherwise known as customer retention.
+This is otherwise known as customer retention.

 While most sales funnels start at the top, you don’t have to.

-If your organization doesn’t have the resources to begin capturing top-of-funnel prospects, you can start in the middle.
+If your organization doesn’t have the resources to capture top-of-funnel prospects, you can start in the middle.
 You may lose longer-term prospects, but you’ll still acquire some traffic from mid-funnel information, just without the advantage of building trust first.

-Both options have advantages, especially depending on total budget and market saturation of basic content.
+Both options have benefits, especially depending on total budget and market saturation of basic content.

-A “hook” is a point in your content when you connect to the customer and their needs and prompt a reaction to drive a result.
-Any content, in any format, should have a “hook.”
-This can be a call to action, it can be a USP, or it can directly solve problems for the customer.
+A “hook” is a point in your content where you connect with the customer and their needs and prompt a reaction to drive a result.
+Any content in any format should have a hook.
+This can be a call to action, a USP, or it can directly solve problems for the customer.

 The hook you use should be based on the goal.
 Here, there are three primary types of hooks.
-Each of these must be connected to the prospect and their problems as well as to the product or service.
+Each of these must connect to the prospect and their problems, as well as to the product or service.

-Relationship building content should focus on the customer to solve their problems and answer their questions.
+Relationship-building content should focus on the customer; you should highlight how you can solve their problems, and also answer their questions.
 This content is either top of funnel or after the sale.
-Here, you should focus on the prospect and deliver value first with little to no self-promotion present.
+Focus on the prospect and deliver value first, with little to no self-promotion.

-Lead generation hooks build authority, build trust, and improve existing relationships by offering continued value in exchange for contact information.
-This content is valuable in the middle of the funnel and, in the case of demos and free trials, at the end of the funnel.
+Lead generation hooks build authority and trust, and improve existing relationships by offering continuous value in exchange for contact information.
+This content is valuable in the middle of the funnel and, in the case of demos and free trials, at the end as well.

-Driving sales means delivering a USP followed by a call to action.
-This is only suited to end-of-funnel content and should not be utilized in relationship building or trust-building stages.
+Driving sales entails delivering a USP followed by a call to action.
+This is only suited to end-of-funnel content and should not be utilized in relationship-building or trust-building stages.

-No part of an organization or a sales funnel exists in a vacuum, especially on the Internet.
-Your prospects are likely to connect with your organization across multiple channels including social media, your website, and third-party reviews.
+Your prospects are likely to connect with your organization across multiple channels, including social media, your website, and third-party reviews.

-Your sales funnel should include a continuous story across every channel because if your prospect moves to another channel and sees a different story, your message will get muddled and maybe even lost.
+Your sales funnel should include a continuous story across every channel because, if your prospect moves to another and sees a different story, your message may get lost.

-That doesn’t mean that you can’t have general content on websites and social media, it just means that you should carefully segregate persona-specific content to avoid muddling your primary message.
+That doesn’t mean you can’t have general content on websites and social media; it just means that you should carefully segregate persona-specific content to avoid muddling your primary message.

-Sales funnels can draw traffic, help you to build leads, convert sales, and hopefully, extent the customer lifetime.
-Achieving this means researching your audience and their needs, carefully building content around those needs, and measuring success at each stage.
+Sales funnels can draw traffic, increase leads, convert sales, and, hopefully, extend the customer lifetime.
+Achieving this requires you to research your audience and their needs, strategically build content around those needs, and measure success at each stage.

-Establishing next steps, like follow-up tactics, how to market qualify leads, when to hand leads over to sales, etc. are also critical to a good sales funnel, and should be considered mandatory steps when writing and planning a sales funnel.
+Establishing next steps like follow-up tactics, how to market to qualified leads, when to hand leads over to sales, etc., are also crucial for a robust sales funnel, and should be mandatory during writing and planning.
 After all, if you don’t know what to do with leads, why collect them?